mayankamencherla/banking-app/README.md

 ## Setup Locally
 > To get the app working locally, or to run test cases, follow the instructions below.
 > After setting up the app, details on each API and how to use it can be found below in the **[API's available on this app](https://github.com/mayankamencherla/truelayer-interview-app#apis-available-on-this-app)** section.
+> If any of the commands below are denied due to a permission error, please prepend a sudo to the command.

-1. Navigate to the app's folder
+1. Navigate to the app's root directory

 2. Run the following command to install all the dependencies:
 ```bash